-The Spaulding National Running Center is one of the premiere centers in the United States devoted exclusively to the diagnosis, treatment and prevention of running injuries in runners of all ages and abilities.
+The Spaulding National Running Center is one of the premier centers in the United States devoted exclusively to the diagnosis, treatment and prevention of running injuries in runners of all ages and abilities.
 Located on the campus of Spaulding Hospital Cambridge and affiliated with Harvard Medical School, the Running Center provides evidence-based clinical care developed from over 25 years of running research.

 The scientists at the Center are studying new innovations, including mobile monitoring systems that provide feedback to the sports medicine team about how clients run in their natural environments.
 The Spaulding National Running Center is a national and international training site for post-doctoral and doctoral students, medical residents and fellows, and scientists from many disciplines.